Harmonic Mobile Manipulation: Experiment

 \subsection{\methodName transfers to the real world.}

-We also deployed our learned policy in a real apartment for \textit{Opening Door (Pull)}, \textit{Opening Door (Push)}, and \textit{Cleaning Table tasks}, as depicted in Fig.~\ref{fig:real_trajs}.
+Our learned policies were evaluated in a real apartment for \textit{Opening Door (Pull)}, \textit{Opening Door (Push)}, and \textit{Cleaning Table} tasks, showing promising outcomes as in Table~\ref{table:real_world} and Fig. ~\ref{fig:real_trajs}.
 The Opening Fridge task is not evaluated since the magnetic seal of the fridge is too strong for our robot to pull.
-Since we simplified the grasping in simulation using a magnetic gripper, we provided a heuristic function for grasping the doorknob in the real world to bridge this gap.
-When our controller initiates a grasp action, the heuristic function is invoked to grasp the target object.
-In the real-world evaluation, our model was tested in a few trials due to the extended duration of each task.
-Despite this, as shown in Table~\ref{table:real_world}, it achieved notable success.
-While the small number of trials limits the statistical significance of our results, the controller's successful performance in these real-world tests is a promising indicator of its potential.
-This preliminary success demonstrates the effectiveness of our approach in managing the complexities and unpredictabilities of real-world environments.
+To compensate for the simulation's simplified magnetic gripper grasping, a heuristic function for doorknob grasping was implemented in the real world, effectively bridging the simulation-to-reality gap.
+When our controller initiates a grasp action, the heuristic function is invoked to grasp the doorknob.

-Our controller successfully pulled the door fully open in 3 out of 5 attempts in three different rooms.
+Our controller successfully pulled the door fully open in 9 out of 15 attempts in three different rooms.
 Interestingly, we observed that \methodName exhibited two distinct styles of pulling the door to adapt to the layout differences in each room.
-When there was enough open space around the door, it continued pulling until the door was fully opened, as shown in the 1st row in Fig.\ref{fig:real_trajs}.
-However, when the door was located next to a wall, the agent first pulled the door to start the opening process and then switched to pushing to fully open it (2nd row, Fig.\ref{fig:real_trajs}).
+When there was enough open space around the door, it continued pulling until the door was fully opened, as shown in the 1st row in Fig. \ref{fig:real_trajs}.
+However, when the door was located next to a wall, the agent first pulled the door to start the opening process and then switched to pushing to fully open it (2nd row, Fig. \ref{fig:real_trajs}).
 These emergent behaviors showcase the spatial reasoning and scene-understanding abilities of our controller.
-Similarly, our controller successfully pushed doors fully open in 4 different rooms out of 5 trials.
+Similarly, our controller successfully pushed doors fully open 7 times in 4 different rooms out of 10 trials.

-For the cleaning table task, we placed the table in three different locations across two rooms, with evenly distributed paper pieces on it for the robot to clean.
-Our robot navigated to the table and continuously moved its end-effector to clean the entire table, as shown in Fig.~\ref{fig:real_trajs}.
-Out of 8 trials, our controller successfully cleaned 75\% of the table's surface area in five instances.
+For the cleaning table task, we placed the table in four different locations across two rooms, with evenly distributed paper pieces on it for the robot to clean.
+Our robot navigated to the table and continuously moved its end-effector to clean the entire table, as shown in Fig. ~\ref{fig:real_trajs}.
+Out of 12 trials, our controller successfully cleaned $66.6\%$ of the table's surface area in eight instances.